pekkalacd/Yu100DOC/README.md

 ### Additional Features

-I'm going to try and commit, for the most part, the implementing unittests for all of this code.
-For now, using the `unittest` module inside of python, but perhaps `selenium` or `pytest` later down the line.
+Start at day11-20, I implement unit tests for the code using the `unittest` module in python.
+This is subject to change to maybe `pytest` or `selenium` in the future.
+But we'll see.